jarrarhaider1214/docs/pages/user-guide/overview/cloudplex-features/cloudplex-features.md

 CloudPlex is full of advanced features, some of the major ones are listed below.

+### Manifest Management ###

+With CloudPlex, developers no longer need to manually create complex YAML manifest and config files.
+Developers just configure Docker containers using a drag-n-drop visual interface.
+The platform performs validation and generates all related manifest and config files.

+### Volume Management

+Developers provide basic information about the size of the volume and identity of the container.
+CloudPlex automatically configures storage class, persistent volume, persistent volume claim, and their associations.
+CloudPlex provides a uniform interface for all public clouds.

+### Istio Integration

+No need to manually configure Istio.
+CloudPlex provides an intuitive visual interface to visually configure and manage all the capabilities of Istio including connectivity, security, traffic control, and observability of services.
+CloudPlex always deploys applications as service mesh.

+### Knative Integration

+CloudPlex visual interface enables you to create scalable, secure, and serverless functions in seconds, without manually installing or configuring Knative.
+CloudPlex also provides a whole set of event management features including connecting and triggering events through visual interface.

+### Container Integration

+Developers can access containers on all major public container registries using the easy CloudPlex visual interface, without directly interacting with them.
+Docker Hub, Amazon ECR, Azure Container Registry, Google Container Registry (GCR) and JFrog Container Registry are ready to be used with CloudPlex.

+### Hybrid Integration

+With the CloudPlex Mesh Designer, you can easily create a hybrid application consisting of containers, serverless functions, provider-managed services, third-party APIs, and your legacy, VM-based applications through a visual, drag & drop experience.

+### Deployment Pipelines

+Visual design of deployment pipelines with Canary, Blue/Green or Highlander strategies with manual and automatic Canary analysis.

+### Network & Traffic Management

+Network and Traffic Management is a critical function in a cloud application.
+CloudPlex greatly simplifies the networking and traffic management of Kubernetes applications.
+Developers use a visual interface for fine-grain traffic control, retry policies, and circuit breakers.

+### Kubernetes RBAC

+Kubernetes RBAC regulates access to services.
+Developers just have to provide information about resources and permission.
+CloudPlex automatically creates and configures Service Accounts, Roles, and Role Bindings.

+### Kubernetes Cluster Support

+To overcome the limitations of provider-managed Kubernetes clusters, CloudPlex provides the flexibility of creating and running your own Kubernetes cluster on any public cloud (AWZ, Azure, GCP, Digital Ocean, IBM) using a visual interface..
+Developers can start a new Kubernetes cluster from scratch with a rich set of network, infrastructure and Kubernetes configuration options.

+### Associate Pods to Nodes

+There are some circumstances where developers may need more control on a node where a pod lands.
+In CloudPlex, you can visualize your nodes and deployments in a single view and simply attach deployments to specific nodes through a visual interface.
+Node labeling and selectors are automatically handled by the platform.

+### Autoscaling

+Automatically sets up Metrics Server for each public cloud provider.
+For pod autoscaling, developers provide minimum and maximum values for replicas and resource quotas.
+For node autoscaling, developers select a CloudPlex provided node template.

+### Health Dashboard

+Understand service health with the mesh health dashboard, which provides a detailed look into health, latency and error rate of each component in the mesh.

+### Service Status Dashboard

+Allows navigation and search of service components and to receive detailed information on each component, such as its ports, variables, and virtual service rules.

+### Service Flow Diagram

+An easy-to-understand service flow diagram provides a powerful way to visualize what is actually happening within your application.
+Know which components are communicating with each other and locate errors.

+### Access Control

+Access to cluster, services, and other resources based on user defined roles and policies.
+Platform provides a rich set of roles and policies out of the box.

+### Data Security

+CloudPlex fully integrates HashiCorp Vault with an intuitive visual interface to securely store all the passwords, ssh keys and cloud credentials.
+The platform centrally manages and enforces access to secrets and systems.
+It provides encryption of data in transit and at rest.

+### Slack Automation

+Automatically integrates with Slack channel for each project in CloudPlex.
+All project status notifications, monitoring and alerts are automatically sent via Slack channel.

 ### CI/CD Integration

 CloudPlex also provides easy integration with all the major CI/CD tools.
 You can integrate that without even disrupting your existing development, testing and deployment processes.